 How to Handle a CA Vehicle Code 12500 Charge

-When you have been charged with a misdemeanor or received an infraction for driving without a license, there are ways you could go about challenging the allegations against you.
-Your options could include the following:
+When you have been charged with a misdemeanor or received an infraction for driving without a valid license, there are ways you could go about challenging the allegations against you.
+Your options could include:

 - Showing you have a valid driver’s license in another state or country